 AVIDIN synthetized Mannich curcuminoids, C142 and C150 showed potent anti-inflammatory properties, Special focus on …

-Avidin’s CEO László Puskás and Head of International Relations Klára Kitajka is participating at BIO 2019 …
+Avidin’s CEO László Puskás and Head of International Relations Klára Kitajka are participating at BIO 2019 …

 The major focus of Avidin is to identify novel small molecules which can be further develop into novel drugs to treat CNS diseases and cancer.
 Avidin has widespread international scientific and industrial partnerships in drug discovery (medicinal chemistry, screen development, HTS genomics, and animal models).
 Besides in-house drug development programs, the company provides services and products in the segment of pharmaceutical research, in the preclinical phase of analyzing drug candidates (target and phenotypic-based hit identification, medicinal chemistry and lead optimization, proof of concept studies in vitro and in animal models, preclinical non-GLP toxicity and ADME/Tox studies) in cancer and CNS indications.